Tell us what you think about our site...

 Tips

-Disclaimer - Hackney Council provides this information with the purpose to promote car sharing as an option to reduce the number of car trips to schools.
+Disclaimer: we provide this information to promote car sharing as an option to reduce the number of car trips to schools.
 While it provides advice and suggestions and can help support a car share scheme which a school chooses to set up, it is no way ultimately responsible for running a car share scheme on behalf of a school or responsible for any car share plan which does not work out as planned.